xiyanxiongnico/AMPGen/README.md

    conda install -c conda-forge torch-scatter
    ```

-5. **Install the Other Required Dependencies for the Classifier and MIC Scorer**
+5. **Install the Other Required Dependencies for the Discriminator and MIC Scorer**
    The AMPGen package requires several additional dependencies to run the discriminator and MIC scorer.
 You can install them using the following command:
    ```bash
    pip install numpy pandas tqdm scikit-learn xgboost fair-esm matplotlib torch torchvision torchaudio pickle